-Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 - Disturbance Cap Overview CO, ID, NV/CA, OR, UT, ND, SD: 3% disturbance cap in PHMA (and IHMA in ID) on specific anthropogenic activities such as development of minerals and renewable energy, as well as ROWs.
+Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 Disturbance Cap Overview CO, ID, NV/CA, OR, UT, ND, SD: 3% disturbance cap in PHMA (and IHMA in ID) on specific anthropogenic activities such as development of minerals and renewable energy, as well as ROWs.
 CO, ID, NV/CA, OR, UT, ND, SD: disturbance cap applies at both BSU-scale and at proposed project analysis area (calculated similar to WY Disturbance Density Calculation Tool - DDCT) within PHMA.
 MT, ND, SD, WY: 5% disturbance cap at the project DDCT area scale in PHMA.
 Includes wildfire and agriculture.
 CO, ID, NV/CA, OR, UT, ND, SD: 3% disturbance cap in PHMA (and IHMA in ID) on specific anthropogenic activities such as development of minerals and renewable energy, as well as ROWs.
 CO, NV/CA, OR, UT, ND, SD: disturbance cap applies at both BSU-scale and at proposed project DDCT analysis area within PHMA.
 ID cap applies at just the BSU scale.
-MT, ND, SD, WY: Same as Alt 1.
-Same as Alternative 4.
-However, the disturbance cap would not be applicable to new authorizations since all PHMA would be closed to new infrastructure projects.
+MT, ND, SD, WY: Same as Alt I. In PHMA (and IHMA in ID), direct habitat disturbance from existing infrastructure developments would be limited to 3% at the 1) project scale (see description below) and 2) Habitat Assessment Framework (HAF) Fine Scale habitat selection area (or CO management zones and populations - see Section 2.7.1).
+The disturbance cap would not be applicable to new authorizations since all PHMA would be closed to new infrastructure projects.
 The disturbance cap would be applied to existing authorizations within the agencies' capacity to do so to the extent allowable under applicable law and while recognizing prior authorizations, lease terms, and valid existing rights.
-In PHMA (and IHMA in ID), if direct habitat disturbance from existing and proposed infrastructure developments exceeds either 3% at the I) project scale (see description below) or 2) Habitat Assessment Framework (HAF) Fine Scale habitat selection area (or CO management zones and populations - see Section 2.7.I), new infrastructure projects would be deferred to the extent allowable under applicable laws (such as the Mining Law of 1872), or valid existing rights: • until such time as the percentage of habitat disturbance in the areas has been reduced below the cap threshold through restoration of existing disturbance to meeting habitat objectives, or • redesigned to not result in additional surface disturbance (co-location), redesigned to move it outside of habitat in PHMA (and IHMA in Idaho) (see non-habitat criteria), or redesigned to move it outside PHMA (and IHMA in Idaho).
+In PHMA (and IHMA in ID), if direct habitat disturbance from existing and proposed infrastructure developments exceeds either 3% at the I) project scale (see description below) or 2) Habitat Assessment Framework (HAF) Fine Scale habitat selection area (or CO management zones and populations - see Section 2.7.1), new infrastructure projects would be deferred to the extent allowable under applicable laws (such as the Mining Law of 1872), or valid existing rights: • until such time as the percentage of habitat disturbance in the areas has been reduced below the cap threshold through restoration of existing disturbance to meeting habitat objectives, or • redesigned to not result in additional surface disturbance (co-location), redesigned to move it outside of habitat in PHMA (and IHMA in Idaho) (see non-habitat criteria), or redesigned to move it outside PHMA (and IHMA in Idaho).
 In PHMA (and IHMA in ID), if direct habitat disturbance from existing and proposed infrastructure developments exceeds either I) 3% at the project scale (see description below) in all states except MT and WY, where it is 5% at the project scale, or 2) 3% at the Habitat Assessment Framework (HAF) Fine Scale habitat selection area for all states (or CO management zones and populations - see Section 2.7.1), new infrastructure projects would be deferred to the extent allowable under applicable laws (such as the Mining Law of 1872), or valid existing rights: • until such time as the percentage of habitat disturbance in the areas has been reduced below the cap threshold through restoration of existing disturbance to meeting habitat objectives or increasing the amount of suitable habitat through restoration, or • redesigned to not result in additional surface disturbance (co-location), redesigned to move it outside of habitat in PHMA (and IHMA in Idaho) (see non-habitat criteria), or redesigned to move it outside PHMA (and IHMA in Idaho).